austindriggs/spotify-led-matrix/README.md

 # Welcome to my first project!

 My name is Austin Driggs and I am an Electrical Engineering student at WVU.
+I'm going to update this readme as needed.

 Please check out my social links:
 * [LinkedIn](https://www.linkedin.com/in/austindriggs/)